BgeeDB/bgee_web/README.md

 The images are stored externally of the project.
 You will find the path of the images in the `src/config.json` file at the key `imageDomain`.
 Be careful, the image used for the 'external icon' link is directly defined in the SCSS.
 If you are moving it, don't forget to change the path.

-If you need to add new icons you can find them there: https://lucide.dev/icons
+If you need to add new icons you can find them there: https://lucide.dev/icons and use them like that:

 ```tsx
 import { ChevronDown } from 'lucide-react';